Euthanasia in Canada: Reception

-The Canadian Medical Association reported that not all doctors were willing to help a terminally-ill patient die.
 A 2015 survey indicated that 29% of Canadian doctors surveyed would consider providing euthanasia while 63% would refuse.
 However, the belief in late 2015 was that no physician would be forced to do so.
-The extent of conscientious objection to providing euthanasia continues to be debated on issues such as whether objecting physicians must refer patients to a doctor who is willing to provide euthanasia and whether institutions have a right to refuse to provide euthanasia services.
+The extent of conscientious objection to providing euthanasia continues to be debated on issues such as whether objecting physicians must refer patients to a doctor who is willing to provide euthanasia and whether institutions have a right to refuse to provide euthanasia services; at present doctors are required to make effective referrals.
+Catholic hospitals often refuse to provide healthcare that goes against the institution's tenets, such as abortion or euthanasia.